wernerglinka/glinka.dev.2024/src/content/blog/nunjucks-in-the-browser.md

               <script src="/assets/initialSectionStates.js"></script>
               ```

-              The inclusion of 'marked' is necessary for a Nunjucks custom filter. 'nunjucksCustomFilters.js' contains custom filters, as indicated by its name, while 'initialSectionStates.js' contains the initial properties for all templates.
+              The inclusion of `marked` is necessary for a Nunjucks custom filter. `nunjucksCustomFilters.js` contains custom filters, as indicated by its name, while `initialSectionStates.js` contains the initial properties for all templates.

               For a more comprehensive understanding of this implementation in its entirety, you can visit the following GitHub repository: [https://github.com/wernerglinka/ms-start-docs](https://github.com/wernerglinka/ms-start-docs) and explore the codebase.